 If you believe the stock market will generally rise over time, an index fund is the easiest and most direct way to get exposure.

-What are Vanguard Target Retirement Funds?
+What Are Vanguard Target Retirement Funds?

 If you are new to investing and looking for a simple, hands-off way to get started, a Vanguard Target Retirement Fund could be a good option.